ZizipoNzwana/Python-variables-and-data-types-practice/README.md

 # Python-variables-and-data-types-practice

-This repositorry consists of practical exercises that I have done to practice variables and data types in python as a beginner.
+This repository consists of practical exercises that I have done to practice variables and data types in python as a beginner.